yartow/Bible-Study-Notes/proverbs/Bible order reading history Andrew.md

 	* 7 November 2015 – 11 May 2017
 	* Break in-between to work on Hosea.
 * ::Hosea:: #biblestudy/devotionals/hosea
-	* Only snippets, no complete chapter commentaries.
+	* Only snippets, no complete verse-by-verse chapter commentaries.
 	* December 2016
 * Ecclesiastes #biblestudy/devotionals/ecclesiastes
 	* 22 may 2017 – 4 August 2017